jzeyl/Portfolio/README.md

 ## [Data Visualisations](https://github.com/jzeyl/Data-visualizations)
 *R | Python | Tableau | Shiny*
-A series of static visualizations, dashboards, and animations primarily created from public data sources using R, Python.
-All created with 100% code.
+A series of static visualizations, dashboards, and animations generated mostly from various from public data sources using R, Python.
+All data fetching, cleaning, and plotting done 100% with code.

 ## Statistics
 *R*